freeCodeCamp/news-translation-tasks/README.md

 1. In the issue, you can find a comment like this:
 ![Issue comment containing links to relevant files](images/gh-issue-link.png)

 Click the link **click to open github.dev**.
 It will open the machine-translated file in the github.dev editor.
 It looks just like VS Code.
+You will notice that the GitHub Actions workflow changes the branch to `auto-translate`, like this: `https://github.dev/freeCodeCamp/news-translation-tasks/blob/auto-translate/articles/zh/learn-typescript-with-react-handbook.md`.

 2. In the "posteditor" field at the beginning of the file, write your Ghost username.
 ![Update posteditor field](images/ghdev-name.png)